ameksike/mongodb-assistant/doc/mls-project.md

     metadata: dict       # Key ID, verification URL, etc.
 ```

-### What Each Party Signs — Step by Step With Payload Examples
+### What Each Party Signs (Step by Step With Payload Examples)

 #### Step 1: Shopper Signs the Intent

 The shopper agent creates a signature over the user's shopping intent.
-The **content being signed** is the intent data — what the user wants to buy:
+The **content being signed** is the intent data, what the user wants to buy:

 ```json
 // CONTENT BEING SIGNED (input to hash function):